Application and admissions requirements

 Master of Science Biology

 The Institute for Biology and Environmental Sciences (IBU) at the University of Oldenburg offers a Masters of Science in Biology (previously M.Sc.
 Biologie).
-The dual language program (German and English) will be primarily taught in English since the 2019/20 Winter semester.
+The program (German and English) is taught in English since the 2019/20 Winter semester.

 - From genes to ecosystems: Marine, aquatic and terrestrial biodiversity, ecology and evolution (BEE)